onecommons/unfurl/docs/expressions.rst

 ^^^^^^^

   The ``has_env`` function returns a boolean indicating whether the given variable is found in the current environment.

-join
-^^^^

-  The join function is used to join an array of strings into a single string with optional delimiter.
-See

 q
 ^